How to Get MORE Clicks & Conversions on Affiliate Links

 Affiliate marketing is based on a reward system.
-You bring customers for a business, and you receive a reward in exchange.
+You bring customers to a business, and you receive a reward in exchange.

-To make this possible, affiliate marketing software use affiliate links to track clicks, leads, and sales generated by each affiliate marketer.
-There are other tools with which affiliate sales can be tacked, such as cookies and coupons, but referral URL (affiliate link) is most important.
+To make this possible, affiliate marketing software uses affiliate links to track clicks, leads, and sales generated by each affiliate marketer.
+There are other tools with which affiliate sales can be tracked, such as cookies and coupons, but the referral URL (affiliate link) is most important.

 An affiliate link is a unique URL that contains the referral data of the affiliates.
 These links may contain affiliate id, username, coupon code, or partner code.

-Affiliate links are used to ensure each affiliate gets rewarded for referring customers using their affiliate link.
+Affiliate links are used to make sure each affiliate gets rewarded for referring customers using their affiliate link.
 If you don’t use your affiliate link, no customers would be tracked, and you won’t get a commission.

-One of the many ways to increase affiliate sales is optimizing the affiliate links.
+One of the many ways to increase affiliate sales is by optimizing affiliate links.

 In this guide, I’ll show you how you can smartly get more clicks and increase your affiliate links’ conversion rate.
 These are a few of the easy steps, using which I have been able to make six figures from BforBloggers in the last 2 years.

-Keep in mind, I didn’t generate millions of visitors or used contextual Ads to make money online.
+Keep in mind, I didn’t generate millions of visitors or use contextual ads to make money online.
 It’s all because of using some smart affiliate marketing strategies and optimizing the affiliate links wisely.